-You see, Royal Rangers in 2008 is a 46-year-old ministry.
-In nearly five decades, we have influenced millions of boys in America and around the world, literally!
-While this reality excites us, at 46 we must not let our memories of the past be greater than our dreams for the future.
+You see, in nearly five decades Royal Rangers has influenced millions of boys in America and around the world, literally!
+While this reality excites us, we must not let our memories of the past be greater than our dreams for the future.
 We have only just begun.
 Our success is not measured by what we have accomplished but by what we have yet to accomplish.
-There are millions of Ranger-aged boys in America today, yet only 125,000 of them are affiliated with our ministry.
+There are millions of Rangeraged boys in America today, yet only 125,000 of them are affiliated with our ministry.
 Far too many of them have no clue God in His love is searching them out for personal and eternal friendship.
 We have millions of boys and young men to influence, so our best days must lie ahead-their eternal destiny depends on it!
 We must influence more boys and young men than ever.

-What is more, we must be very effective in how we reach them today.
+What is more, we must be very effective in how

+we reach them today.
 The message of the gospel is timeless, but the methods are not.
 There is no such thing as a timeless "Ranger way."
-What made Royal Rangers relevant to boys and young men in 1962 when Rangers was founded may or may not keep Royal Rangers relevant in 2008 and beyond.
+What made Royal Rangers relevant to boys and young men in 1962 when Rangers was founded may or may not keep Royal Rangers relevant today or tomorrow.
 Our loyalty is not to temporary methodology but to the timeless message.
 We are committed to taking the message to boys and young men even as we adapt our methods.
 Souls-in-the-balance demand that we be more effective today than ever!